ejs-sol/pdf365/documentation/MdToPdfConversionApi.md

 **Description:**
 Adds Markdown-formatted input into an existing PDF document, useful for adding headers, watermarks, or filling forms.

+Alternatively, blank document of the given size and number of pages can be created.
+Useful when creating structured documents like invoices.

 **Request Body Options:**
 1. **Multipart/form-data**
    - `controlDocument`: Contains optional style & font configurations, output configuration, and reference to the Markdown fragments.